SNU-RTOS/SoftPreempt/README.md

 - **OpenCL Kernel Scheduler**: A user-space scheduler for OpenCL kernels, supporting priority queues and advanced scheduling algorithms.
 - **OpenCL Shim**: Library (`libOpenCL_shim.so`) for intercepting OpenCL API calls of user processes and forwarding them to the OpenCL kernel scheduler.
-- **Common Utilities**: Utilities for image processing, inter-process communication, and logging to support kernel scheduling experiments.

 ## Directory Structure